-The need to look to release site outwith the current urban boundary is set out in Policy SP2 and SP4.
+Page 303 1794 Residents Against Hollins Cross Farm Development HS1/2 Farm is considered by the council to be viable for construction, it would be expected that the various reports referred to in our document will have been already obtained The need to look to release site outwith the current urban boundary is set out in Policy SP2 and SP4.
 The site is locally prominent but it is not considered that a carefully designed scheme of the highest quality would be a blot on the landscape.
 Policy HS1/2 requires "a scheme of the highest quality which clearly and demonstrably contributes to increasing housing quality and choice across the borough will be expected, including to satisfy the requirements of Policy SP4 2) c) I and iii and SP5, as this site is a greenfield site in the open countryside" This requirement will need to be met in addition to all other relevant requirements of the Plan including Policies SP5.
-1794 Residents Against Site Allocations HS1/2 4.0 - Statement of Opposition to the Development of Hollins Cross Farm Site Objection noted.
-Hollins Cross Farm Development 4.1 - We the Residents of the surrounding areas of Deer Play and Coal Clough are opposing the development of the Hollins Cross Farm site HS1/2.
-The Council has made no agreement with the landowner with respect of this site. ' 4.2 - As part of the council's due diligence process in establishing whether Hollins Cross Farm is considered by the council to be viable for construction, it would be expected that the various reports referred to in our document will have been already obtained The Council does not intend to purchase the land from the owner.
+Objection noted.
+The Council has made no agreement with the landowner with respect of this site.
+The Council does not intend to purchase the land from the owner.
 The owner may decide to develop the land himself or sell to another developer.
 The allocation and any planning permission granted runs with the land.
-4.3 - Outlined in this document are the reasons why "We the Residents" know this site to be wholly unsuitable for development and require it to be declassified now as a suitable site and removed from Burnley Borough Councils list of urban Green Field sites that are seen as possible areas for development.
 To project future New Homes Bonus payments (assumed to be the incentive referred to in 4.9.4) would be misleading.
 There is no certainty that this grant scheme will exist at the time the homes are completed.
-The mechanism for calculating new 4.7 - "We the Residents" insist to see all financial projections of the plans that Burnley Borough Council involved with the development of the Hollins Cross Farm Site, including all documentation and agreements made with the current land owner Tom Shuttleworth. homes bonus has already been changed by the government since the Preferred Options Plan was published.
-4.9 - "We the Residents" need evidence based documentation and it be made public all the financial gains that the Council intend to make:- Council Tax receipts similarly could be subject to change and whether occupants were liable to pay Council Tax or part thereof would depend on their personal circumstances.
+The mechanism for calculating new homes bonus has already been changed by the government since the Preferred Options Plan was published.
+Council Tax receipts similarly could be subject to change and whether occupants were liable to pay Council Tax or part thereof would depend on their personal circumstances.